exercism/v3/docs/maintainers/concept-ci.md

 ## CI checks

+*If any issues with the CI script come up, please ping @SaschaMann in the PR/issue.*

 The following checks are currently available:

 - Check if all concepts used by exercises in `config.json` are defined in `concepts.csv`